 People who see the words “Social Networking” and think that only means singles or dating are really missing the point.
-They may end up treating people in a way that makes them feel uncomfortable.
-They may make inappropriate comments, sexual references and/or treat our events like a nightclub or singles event where they think it is OK to “hit on” people they find attractive.
+They may end up treating people in a way that makes others feel uncomfortable.
+They may make inappropriate comments, sexual references and/or treat our events like a nightclub or singles event.
 They may drink excessively or dress inappropriately which creates a negative impression for the other attendees.
 People who see the words “Professional Networking” may also miss the point.
 They may also make people uncomfortable by launching into their sales pitch.
 They may pressure people to buy their product or service.
 If you ever see someone making someone else uncomfortable at one of our events, please let Jeff Tockman or one of our Directors know.

 The challenge has its rewards.
 Each person and business wants and gets different benefits based on their intent, actions, thoughts, focus, follow through and more.
 Generally said, the best networkers get the most benefit.
 People who understand and embrace PSNG can work to create a unique environment for networking.

-Because we hold events which have no revenue, it is easier to recruit people to contribute.
+Because we hold events which have no revenue for the organizers, it is easier to recruit people to contribute their efforts.
 This allows everyone to focus more on pure networking.